uthmanmo/Chicago-Public-Schools-Performance-Analysis-2011-2012-/README.md

+---

-# 🏫 Chicago Public Schools Performance Analysis (2011-2012)
+# Chicago Public Schools Performance Analysis (2011-2012)

+## 🧠 Project Overview

-This project analyzes school-level performance data from Chicago Public Schools for the 2011–2012 academic year using Python, SQLite, and SQL.
-It includes storing CSV data into a database, querying it with SQL, and exploring metrics like test scores, student growth, and more.
+This project analyzes the performance of Chicago Public Schools for the year 2011-2012 using real-world data.
+The analysis includes safety scores, student attendance rates, college enrollment, and hardship indexes by community area.

+i used **Python**, **SQLite**, and **SQL queries** inside a **Jupyter Notebook** to load, transform, and analyze the data.

+## 📦 Technologies Used

+- Python
+- SQLite3
+- Pandas
+- IPython-SQL
+- PrettyTable
+- Jupyter Notebook

 ---